markusvankempen/WOW-LAB-HOL1264/README.md

  - Click on the upper right corner of the dashboard card (thre dots, actions)
  - Click "View Details"
  - Copy the Workspace ID
- - Go to Car Dashboard Application,
+ - Go to Car Dashboard Application, click the Dashboard App (not the URL)
  - Click Runtime and create User Defined Value at the bottom called "Workspace ID" no quotes
  - Paste the workspace ID into the value field and click save
  - Test the conversation on the Dashboard